ArianeBeaudin/arianebeaudin.github.io/_posts/2020-06-05-diversity-of-tactics.md

 title: Diversity of tactics
 ---

-> ''Ce n'est pas l'opinion qui change le monde, mais le désir''
+> ''Ce n'est pas l'opinion qui change le monde, mais le désir.''
 > -Catherine Dorion

 According to [Wikipedia](https://en.wikipedia.org/wiki/Diversity_of_tactics), diversity of tactics *is a phenomenon wherein a social movement makes periodic use of force for disruptive or defensive purposes, stepping beyond the limits of nonviolence, but also stopping short of total militarization.
 It also refers to the theory which asserts this to be the most effective strategy of civil disobedience for social change.*